grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 some bone broth soup for lunch 🍜

+authentic grandma pizza slice after leg day at the gym

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem